Audiph/quiz/README.md

 3. **Limited Question Bank**: 15 hardcoded questions
 4. **No Admin Interface**: Questions must be edited in code
 5. **No Analytics**: No tracking of quiz performance

-## 🤝 Contributing

-This is a demonstration project showcasing modern web development practices.
-Feel free to fork and extend!

-## 📄 License

-[Add your license here]

----

-Built with modern web technologies to demonstrate full-stack TypeScript development with edge computing.